 - Pros: low-impact workout, works upper and lower body simultaneously, good beginner machine

-- Cons: easy to "phone it in," not a "one size fits all" machine, harder to get an intense workout
+- Cons: easy to "phone it in," not a one–size-fits-all machine, harder to get an intense workout

-- Cons: prolonged seated or hunched over position
+- Con: prolonged seated or hunched-over position

 - Pros: full-body workout, good for circuit training

-- Cons: not meant for longer workouts
+- Con: not meant for longer workouts

 - Pros: burns lots of calories, targets your lower body, good cross-training option